“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”

 If this was Picasso, the discovery of a partial portfolio that fell outside of the recorded editions would be an epic breaking-news story.
 As it is, it's a curiosity more than anything else, just an odd story for a blog posting, written in my own hand in lieu of Doctor Watson's:

 Out of all the cases put before my good friend Sherlock Holmes, perhaps the oddest was the mystery of the Walotsky Portfolio.
-It began on a rainy night when I had returned from my practise to our lodgings at 221B Baker Street, and sat down in front of the glowing screen of my Babbage difference engine to catch up on the events of the day and pursue my interest in items made available through electronic auctions, an activity which had seized the Empire's interest as well in the year of our Lord 1881.
+It began on a rainy night when I had returned from my practise to our lodgings at 221B Baker Street, and sat down in front of the glowing green screen of my Babbage difference engine to catch up on the events of the day and pursue my interest in items made available through electronic auctions, an activity which had seized the Empire's interest at large in the year of our Lord 1881.

 - Sid